chameleon-ai/webm-guide/README.md

 - [minterpolate](https://ffmpeg.org/ffmpeg-filters.html#minterpolate) intelligently reduces the framerate of the video using motion interpolation.
 - [scale](https://ffmpeg.org/ffmpeg-filters.html#scale-1) resizes the video.
 - [subtitles](https://ffmpeg.org/ffmpeg-filters.html#subtitles-1) will burn-in subtitles from file.

+### Complex Filters
+You can get crazy with `-filter_complex` by building an entire filter graph.\
+One use case for this is to take multiple segments of a video and concatenate them together in one operation.
+For more information, see [this](https://github.com/sriramcu/ffmpeg_video_editing) project.

+I'm not going to conver complex filters here, but read [this](https://trac.ffmpeg.org/wiki/FilteringGuide) and [this](https://medium.com/craftsmenltd/ffmpeg-basic-filter-graphs-74f287dc104e) and [this](https://lav.io/notes/ffmpeg-explorer/) if you're interested.

 # Audio
 Calculating the video bitrate is not all there is to it.
 You have to factor in the size of the audio as well.\